-Fiscal Ye ar Ended
+Fiscal Year Ended

 2023 2022

-\$ 2,465,125 \$ 2,794,000
+Audit Fees (1) \$ 2,465,125 \$ 2,794,000

-ees
+Audit-related Fees

-80,500 66,500
+Tax Fees (2) 80,500 66,500

-2,000 12,900
+All Other Fees 2,000 12,900

-\$ 2,547,625 \$ 2,873,400
+Total Fees \$ 2,547,625 \$ 2,873,400

-"Audit Fees" consist of professional services rendered in connection with the audit of our consolidated financial statements and review of our quarterly consolidated financial statements and services that are normally provided by the independent registered public accounting firm in connection with statutory and regulatory filings or engagements for those fiscal years.
+^{(1) &}quot;Audit Fees" consist of professional services rendered in connection with the audit of our consolidated financial statements and review of our quarterly consolidated financial statements and services that are normally provided by the independent registered public accounting firm in connection with statutory and regulatory filings or engagements for those fiscal years.
 Fees for 2022 also included fees billed for professional services rendered in connection with our Form S-8 registration statement filed in February 2023.
-Fees for 2023 also included fees billed for professional services rendered in connection with our Form S-8 registration statement filed in February 2023.
-Fees for 2023 also included fees billed for professional services rendered in connection with our Form S-8 registration statement filed in February 2023.
-Fees for 2023 also included fees billed for professional services rendered in connection with our Form S-8 registration statement filed in February 2023.
+Fees for 2023 also included fees billed for professional services rendered in connection with our Form S-8 registration statement filed in February 2024.